 I love a pretty table and enjoy having a separate dinning table to dress it up for the seasons or just because.
-My family enjoys sitting at the formal dinning table occasionally for big meals as much as I enjoy setting the table.
+My family enjoys sitting at the formal dining table occasionally for big meals as much as I enjoy setting the table.

 Today I am sharing with you our Fall Table Setting and How I Created it Frugally.
 It took me a while to figure out what I actually want to use on the table.
 There are so many options.
 After playing around with a few ideas for weeks, in just a few minutes one afternoon, I thrashed all ideas and created this frugal table.